Skip to content

 Julian Schnabel is one of the most significant American painters of the last 45 years.
 In the 1970s when painting was no longer possible because painting was said to be dead, he embarked on a new path that changed everything.
 And with this, a whole new chapter in art history began.

-Since then, Schnabel and his work have been subject of many texts, articles and commentaries, he has been highly praised and equally excoriated.
+Since then, Schnabel and his work have been the subject of many texts, articles and commentaries, he has been highly praised and equally excoriated.
 Some authors later penitently amended their misjudgement: they only became aware of his impact at a later stage.
 He literally was the figurehead of a new generation of artists, and he bluntly brought back what had been lost, often provocative though not without sensitivity.

 The significance of Schnabel’s output can best be expressed with the words of art critics, curators and close friends who have accompanied and followed the artist for decades, from his first artistic steps to the present.
 The following quotes thus provide a greater awareness and understanding of the refinement of the differences as well as a contextualisation and illustration of Schnabel’s importance.
 We should all bow down.